 4. Discounting in the US when you don’t need to

 Sometimes, authors choose to run international-only promotions via BookBub without including their book in the US edition of the email.
 In doing so, many authors automatically discount their book in all regions, including the US, which can unnecessarily affect pricing and royalty rates in the US.
 When setting up your discount on each of your retailers, you can set the price for each region where you want to discount your book.
-This allows you to discount only to the UK, Australia, Canada, and India, for example, but keep your book full price in the US if you’d prefer to avoid discounting there.
+This allows you to discount only to the UK, Australia, and Canada, for example, but keep your book full price in the US if you’d prefer to avoid discounting there.

 It’s important to note, though, that because Amazon requires you to choose one royalty rate that applies across all regions, you will need to accept a 35% royalty rate in the US while discounting below $2.99 elsewhere.
 So keep in mind that you’ll be generating lower US royalties on Amazon while running your international promotion.